mohitks77/linkVault-backend/readme.md

 ## Deployment & scaling

 - This service is stateless: file blobs live in Supabase storage, metadata in Supabase Postgres.
 Horizontal scaling is straightforward.
-- For production, run behind a reverse proxy (NGINX) or on a platform like Fly/Vercel/Heroku that supports Node services.
-Ensure environment variables are set in deploy environment, and mount appropriate TLS.
+- For production, running behind a reverse proxy (NGINX) or on a platform like Fly/Vercel/Heroku that supports Node services can be done.
+Appropriate environment variables are to be set in deployment environment, and appropriate TLS.

 ## Next steps